RTSProductions/RTSEngine/README.md

 Open the RTSEngine folder and doubble click on the RTSEngine.sln to open the project and use it.
 # How To Make A Game

-before we start you need to understand some things about the code
+before we start you need to understand some things about the code.
 VECTOR2:
 A vector 2 is a float array with two variables `x` and `y` this can be used for the scale and the position of an object.